 Torren Mahmut, Community Fundraiser

 Torren joined the team in November 2016

-Everything I do for the charity I do for every one of us in our community to make our hospitals visits or stay that much more comfortable.
+Everything I do for the charity I do for our community to make our hospitals visits or stays that much more comfortable.

 Michelle Fox, Fundraising Office Coordinator